-red in listed trades to achieve ng system, including practical and artisan status.
-Conditions Chamber Auto Metal Motor Minimum entry age - 16 years Minimum entry age - 16 years Minimum entry age- 16 years Grade 10 English, Afrikaans, Maths and 2 other subjects or N1 with relevant trade theory Grade 9 English or Afrikaans, Maths or Science and 2 other subjects or 4-subject N1 with trade theory Grade 10 Afrikaans, English, Maths and at least 1 other subject Note: Employers may requirement re additional requirement over a ts will be determined by trade and above the minimum.
-In test regulations as gazetted.
-Period of Chamber apprenticeship Auto Metal Motor A minimum of 26 weeks per level on-the-job.
-A maximum of 4 years.
-A minimum of 80 weeks (Subject to the completion of all the modules) A maximum of four years Determined by each trade and CBI level Spraypainter - 3 Levels Motor Mechanic - 4 levels Automotive body repairer -4 Level Automotive machinist - 4 levels Time based With the exception of Diesel Fuel Injection Technician and Vehide Body Builder, all other time based, trades have a minimum of 85 weeks practical training.
+Description red in listed trades to achieve a ng system, including practical and artisan status.
+Conditions Chamber Auto Metal Motor Minimum entry age - 16 years Minimum entry age - 16 years Minimum entry age- 16 years Grade 10 English, Afrikaans, Maths and 2 other subjects or N1 with relevant trade theory Grade 9 English or Afrikaans, Maths or Science and 2 other subjects or 4-subject N1 with trade theory Grade 10 Afrikaans, English, Maths and at least 1 other subject re additional requirement over a its will be determined by trade Period of Chamber apprenticeship Auto Metal Motor A minimum of 26 weeks per level on-the-job.
+A maximum of 4 years, A minimum of 80 weeks (Subject to the completion of all the modules) A maximum of four years Determined by each trade and CBN level Spraypainter - 3 Levels Motor Mechanic - 4 levels Automotive body repairer -4 Levels Automotive machinist - 4 levels Time based With the exception of Diesel Fuel Injection Technician and Vehide Body Builder, al other time based, trades have a minimum of 85 weeks practical training.
 Motor time based apprentices have a 4 year contract with an automatic extension of an additional year.
-Diesel Fuel Injection Technician and Vehide Body Builder has a minimum of 72 weeks' practical training prior to trade test Chamber Apprentic e wages Auto Metal Motor uges A percentage of the artisan minimum rate as determined by the industry bargaining council per level (4 levels), Contact merSETA for the latest wages Determined by the industry bargaining council annually, Contact merSETA for the latest wages Determined by the industry bargaining council per level, Contact merSETA for the latest wages
+Diesel Fuel Injection Technician and Vehide Body Builder has a minimum of 72 weeks' practical training prior to trade test Chamber Apprentic Auto Metal Motor e wages A percentage of the artisan minimum rate as determined by the industry bargaining council per level (4 levels), Contact merSETA for the latest wages Determined by the industry bargaining council annually, Contact merSETA for the latest wages Determined by the industry bargaining council per level, Contact merSETA for the latest wages Note: in future apprenticeship v amended) vill be stipulated under the sectoral clause in the Skills Development Act (as

-- An Employer/Company is workplace approved by merSETA ETQA to undertake apprentice training. - A training centre and employer provides relevant training and workplace exposure over a three to four period to prepare an Apprentice for the final trade test. - El An Employer/Company will advertise for apprentices using the media platform of their choice - El Prospective candidates may apply following the process indicated in the advertisement - El Prospective candidates and opportunity seekers are encouraged to upload their information on the Department of Labour online website as Employers/Companies may recruit from the Employment Services for South Africa (ESSA) data base https://essa.labourgov.za/EssaOnline/WebBeans

-- An apprentice is indentured in a listed of gazetted trade in terms of the skills development Act - A contract (Agreement) is signed by the employer and apprentice (plus guardian if under 18 years of age) - A 4 subject N2 inclusive of the relevant trade theory or equivalent has to be completed.
-Employer pays for dasses and examination fees at a TVET college of choice. - Trade test application is made with merSETA once all relevant training has been completed. - An official trade test date and serial number is issued by merSETA. - A national trade test at a QCTO/NAMB-accredited trade test centre is attempted. - If successful, a National Trade Test certificate is awarded and the apprentice is deemed to be a qualified artisan.

-Note This process and the parties involved will be changed
+• Ensure that the training centre is accredited for the specific trade/s you are interested in. • An Employer/Company is workplace approved by merSETA ETQA to undertake apprentice training.
+A training centre and employer provides relevant training and workplace exposure over a three to four period to prepare an Apprentice for the final trade test.
+El An Employer/Company will advertise for apprentices using the media platform of their choice El Prospective candidates may apply following the process indicated in the advertisement El Prospective candidates and opportunity seekers are encouraged to upload their information on the Department of Labour online website as Employers/Companies may recruit from the Employment Services for South Africa (ESSA) data base https://essa.labourgov.za/EssaOnline/WebBeans • An apprentice is indentured in a listed of gazetted trade in terms of the skills development Act • A contract (Agreement) is signed by the employer and apprentice (plus guardian if under 18 years of age) A 4 subject N2 indusive of the relevant trade theory or equivalent has to be completed.
+Employer pays for dasses and examination fees at a TVET college of choice. • Trade test application is made with merSETA once all relevant training has been completed.
+An official trade test date and serial number is issued by merSETA.
+A national trade test at a QCTO/NAMB-accredited trade test centre is attempted.
+If successful, a National Trade Test certificate is awarded and the apprentice is deemed to be a qualified artisan.
+This process and the parties involved will be changed